 Different tattoo balms will have different rules when using them.
-Often, you should wait until your tattoo is healed (usually, about three to four weeks) to begin applying tattoo balm.
+Often, you should wait until your tattoo is healed (usually about three to four weeks) to begin applying tattoo balm.

 For the first few weeks after getting a fresh tattoo, our soothing gel is a good option to keep it moisturized, then pair that with unscented antibacterial soap to keep the wounds clean (wash about twice a day).
 Don’t forget fresh air to help with the healing process – your tattoo needs to breathe.

-Some people might tell you to use a tattoo balm immediately after you unwrap your tattoo, but if you are using Mad Rabbit’s Tattoo Balm, give it a few weeks for your tattoo to heal first before using.
+Some people might tell you to use a tattoo balm immediately after you unwrap your tattoo, but if you are using Mad Rabbit’s Tattoo Balm, give it a few weeks for your tattoo to heal first before using it.
 Afterward, you can apply it as often as you want!
 It will continue to moisturize your skin and keep your tattoo looking brand new.